• Home

 Some more details:

-I teach cyberlaw at Harvard University.
+I teach cyberlaw at Harvard University, in the Law School, the School of Engineering and Applied Sciences, and the Kennedy School of Government.
 I hold tenure here, which means that I can’t be fired on account of the views I hold or express.
 I write and speak on a range of topics I care about, and when I do, I represent no one except myself.

 My primary salary is paid by Harvard University.
 It does not vary or depend upon any outside income, and I am not required to raise research funds.
 I do not benefit personally from any additional funds given to Harvard or its affiliates.